mlswg/mls-protocol/draft-ietf-mls-protocol.md

 welcome_key = KDF.Expand(welcome_secret, "key", AEAD.Nk)
 ~~~~~

 * Verify the signature on the GroupInfo object.
 The signature input comprises
   all of the fields in the GroupInfo object except the signature field.
 The
-  public key and algorithm are taken from the credential in the leaf node at
+  public key and algorithm are taken from the credential of the `signer`.
+If
-  position `signer_index`.
-If this verification fails, return an error.
+  this verification fails, return an error.

 * Verify the integrity of the ratchet tree.